Stony Brook Honors Della Pietra Family in Simons Center Auditorium Dedication

-“How lucky we are that our good friends Pamela Hurst-Della Pietra and Stephen Della Pietra and Barbara Amonson and Vincent Della Pietra have chosen to believe in and invest in our shared vision for Stony Brook University,” said President Samuel L. Stanley Jr. “The philanthropy and service of this generous family has literally reached every corner of the University.”
+“How lucky we are that our good friends Pamela Hurst-Della Pietra and Stephen Della Pietra and Barbara Amonson and Vincent Della Pietra have chosen to believe in and invest in our shared vision for Stony Brook University,” said President Samuel L. Stanley, Jr. “The philanthropy and service of this generous family has literally reached every corner of the University.”

-Stony Brook University Provost Michael Bernstein noted that in “an era of reduced public funding for higher education, philanthropy enables Stony Brook to maintain the highest levels of excellence to enhance student experience and facilitate student and faculty success.”
+Stony Brook University Provost Michael Bernstein noted that in “an era of reduced public funding for higher education, philanthropy enables Stony Brook to maintain the highest levels of excellence to enhance the student experience and facilitate student and faculty success.”

-The Della Pietra family — Barbara Aronson, her husband Vincent Della Pietra, Stephen Della Pietra and wife Pamela Hurst-Della Pietra — live and work near Stony Brook and are excited by the continued intellectual rigor going on in their backyard.
+The Della Pietra family — Barbara Amonson, her husband Vincent Della Pietra, Stephen Della Pietra and wife Pamela Hurst-Della Pietra — live and work near Stony Brook and are excited by the continued intellectual rigor going on in their backyard.
 So much so, that the family has invested more than $10 million across campus, making the Della Pietra family one of the University’s top 10 donors of all time.

 Most recently, the Della Pietras donated $7 million to two of the University’s unique, high-impact programs; $5 million to The Simons Center for Geometry and Physics and $2 million to the new Global Health Institute, established in 2013 by philanthropists and long-time friends of Stony Brook Jim and Robin Herrnstein.

-“The Center brings together researchers whose interest overlap so they can compare notes, learn from each other and even join forces, creating a vibrant atmosphere that draws everyone into a very positive attitude toward research,” said John Morgan, Simons Center former director and faculty member.
+“The Center brings together researchers whose interest overlap so they can compare notes, learn from each other and even join forces, creating a vibrant atmosphere that draws everyone into a very positive attitude toward research,” said John Morgan, Simons Center former director, and faculty member.

-By investing in STEM education at Stony Brook, the Della Pietra’s entrust the next generation of great minds — the up and coming students who aspire to be scientists, engineers, mathematician, doctors and more — with breakthroughs sure to impact countless lives on a daily basis.
+By investing in STEM education at Stony Brook, the Della Pietra’s entrust the next generation of great minds — the up and coming students who aspire to be scientists, engineers, mathematicians, doctors and more — with breakthroughs sure to impact countless lives on a daily basis.

 “We are at the vanguard of new thinking in relation to the nature of the universe, resulting from the collaboration and collisions of ideas between some of the world’s top researchers,” said the Simons Center’s Director Luis Alvarez-Gaumé.
 “The Della Pietra family gift is a gratifying validation of our work and we intend to continue generating a significant return on their investment in our mission.”